monolabsdev/desktop-copilot/README.md

 Notes:
 - `corner` accepts `top-left`, `top-right`, `bottom-left`, `bottom-right`.
 - `keybinds` lets you customize global shortcuts.
 Restart the app after editing.

+## OCR support

+The `capture_screen_text` tool captures the active window only.
+Windows uses Windows Media OCR and may prompt for a language pack if one is missing.

 ## Recommended IDE Setup